-The NZ Racing Hall of Fame Board has recognized that many mainstream media journalists and aspiring journalists do not have an awareness of the NZ racing and breeding industries so it has set up the bi-annual Leishman Media Racing Awareness Award which has as its objective “to improve the awareness of mainstream media people in the NZ horse breeding and racing industries”.
+The NZ Racing Hall of Fame Board has recognised that many mainstream media journalists and aspiring journalists do not have an awareness of the NZ racing and breeding industries, so it has set up the bi-annual Leishman Media Racing Awareness Award, which has as its objective “to improve the awareness of mainstream media people in the NZ horse breeding and racing industries”.

 The Award was set up in the name of HOF inaugural director – the late Phillip Leishman OMNZ who was an established international media journalist and had a life-long interest in horse racing.

 Chair - Cherry Taylor noted, “I am pleased to announce that Louis Herman-Watt of Radio Sport is the 2020 Awardee and he follows in the path of previous Awardees who have all carved out interesting careers in NZ media, namely Indie Leishman (who is a journalist/presenter with TV1), Vanessa Peart-Smith (Country TV) and Guy Heveldt (of TV1 Sports).
 Louis is the first Awardee from NZ radio and he impressed the judging panel with his enthusiasm and work to date on racing stories.”

 Louis is executive producer of the highly-rated “Daniel McHardy Afternoons” show on Radio Sport and he has a passion for all things sports and racing.